MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 To set up a product mapping, follow the steps below.

 1. In Intelligent Order Management, select **Configuration** on the bottom left to open a page that displays all of the out-of-the-box mappings.
-1. Select **Products**.
-The **Products mapping** page opens.
+2. Select **Products**.
+The **New IOM Product Mapping** page opens.
-1. Select **New** to add a new mapping.
-1. In the **IOM Provider** field, enter the provider whose product master data you want to map with Intelligent Order Management.
-1. In the **Product** field, enter the Intelligent Order Management product number.
-1. In the **External Field Name** field, enter the external field name for the provider.
-1. In the **External Field Value** field, enter the external product number to be mapped for the provider.
-1. Select **Save & Close**.

 ![new product mapping screenshot](media/prodmap.png)

+3. Select **New** to add a new mapping.
+4. In the **IOM Provider** field, enter the provider whose product master data you want to map with Intelligent Order Management.
+5. In the **Product** field, enter the Intelligent Order Management product number.
+6. In the **External Field Name** field, enter the external field name for the provider.
+7. In the **External Field Value** field, enter the external product number to be mapped for the provider.
+8. Select **Save & Close**.

 > [!NOTE]